mariaathan/transcriptomics-pipeline/README.md

 ## Acknowledgements

 This project was developed as part of the Applied Bioinformatics course in the MSc programme.
-The project design, dataset, tutorial materials, and HPC environment were provided by the course instructor.
+The project design, dataset and tutorial materials were provided by the course instructor, Dr. Moulos.